 Each of the six categories is scored out of a maximum of 16.7 points.
-The categories added together total 100 points (6 \times 16.7 = 100).
-Red = extreme level, orange = very high, yellow = high
+The categories added together total 100 points (6 x 16.7 = 100).

 Key findings

 The situation for Christians is currently defined by three things.
 First, the perception and pledge that the Sudanese government has moved away from the old repressive laws and policies, but with implementation lacking.
 According to local experts, the international narrative about Sudan is eclipsing reality on the ground.
 Secondly, communities' perception of Christians hasn't changed since the fall of the al-Bashir regime in the country.
 Christians are afraid of speaking out about their faith for fear of being targeted by radical groups.
 Converts and ethnic African Christians in particular face severe violations.
 Finally, the Janjaweed militias are still very active in the country, adding to the levels of pressure and fear.